reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

     (user@host)-$ rsync -avpuzP backup/by_gene .

+The results of the above processes (aligning, trimming and tree inference for 5 genes) can be found in the directory ``by_gene/``.
+Check it out and take note how we have neatly organised our results with meaningful directory names, etc.

 Now, let's infer a ML tree using a supermatrix of all 5 genes that we have processed so far.